geaxgx/depthai_pipeline_graph/README.md

-**Naming of the nodes**
+**Nodes**

 By default, the node name in the grapth is its type (ColorCamera, ImageManip, NeuralNetwork,...) plus a index between parenthesis that corresponds to the order of creation of the node in the pipeline.
 For example, if the rgb camera is the first node you create, its name will be `"ColorCamera (0)"`.
 <br>
-When you have a lot of node of the same type, the index is not very helpful to distinguish between nodes.
-With the `-var` or `--use_variable_names` argument, the index number is replaced by the node variable name used in your code, as explained below:
+When you have a lot of nodes of the same type, the index is not very helpful to distinguish between nodes.
+You can then used the `-var` or `--use_variable_names` argument to get a more meaningful name: the index number is replaced by the node variable name used in your code.
+The tool must know the variable name of the pipeline. "pipeline" is the default.
+Use the `-p` or `--pipeline_name` argument to specify another name.

 <p align="center"> <img  src="media/pipeline_graph_naming.png" alt="Graph of the Human Machine Safety demo"></p>

-Note that when using this option, `pipeline_graph` will run slower to build the graph (it relies on the python module "trace").
+Note that when using this option, `pipeline_graph` will significantly run slower to build the graph (it relies on the python module "trace").

 **Ports**